ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 - Update filter time constants.
 Increasing the speed of the residual lpf improves the quality of the learned accel noise
 ### Antipattern Category
+New:Bad-Noide-Handling, New:General:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Fine tuning of filtering the acceleration noise.

 ## Commit #716
 ### Hash